 Religion and the Circular Logic Error

 Here’s an example, God inspires their holy book, and you believe in God, don’t you?
-So, if you believe in God, then you must agree he inspired this book.
+So, if you believe in God, you must agree he inspired this book.
 If you don’t believe in God, you will go to hell for eternity.
 So, you believe in God.

 If they can get you to believe and have faith that these assumptions are valid, they can program you to think and do almost anything.
 Pick any assertion made by Western organized religion, and you likely find a circular logic error.

 Here’s an example, the Bible is true because the preacher said it was true, and the preacher says it’s true because it says so in the Bible.
 It’s circular logic, and you cannot prove the premises are true.
+A circular reference is the core strategy of the belief system and why faith is a trap.

 The Faith Trap